Frenchcooc/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-tutorial.md

 As one of the biggest email providers, Gmail allows anyone, anywhere to mail merge.
 Business, institutions and individuals all use Gmail to mail merge on a daily basis to make their lives easier.

-For a beginner though, one of your first questions might be: **how to do a mail merge in Gmail?**
+However, one of your first questions might be: **how to do a mail merge in Gmail?**

 A better question might be: what’s the best way to mail merge in Gmail properly?
 Well, there are 2 ways you can approach creating a mail merge in Gmail.
 The first is by using a Google add-on that will do everything for you, and the second is to create your own mail merge script within Gmail.
 In this mail merge tutorial, we’ll show you how to do both methods.

-## Option 1 – Use Mailmeteor to mail merge in Gmail
+## Method 1 – Use Mailmeteor to mail merge in Gmail

 Mailmeteor is the top-rated Google mail merge add-on, designed to make mail merging in Gmail quick and easy.
 Clients and businesses of all-sizes use Mailmeteor to reliably deliver their emails to extensive lists of recipients without any hassle.
 Here’s a step-by-step guide to how it works: